grga1/grga1/README.md

 # Hi there! 👋

-I'm Filip, a passionate Software engineer from Strumica.
+I'm Filip, a passionate software engineer from Strumica.
 Welcome to my GitHub profile!

 ## About Me